 • Repeated yawning or rubbing your eyes

 • Trouble keeping your head up

 • Driving across lanes or hitting a shoulder rumble strip

 And, if you are a teacher, you are not immune.
+In addition to the risks associated with drowsy driving, being sleep deprived could also be affecting your performance in the classroom.
 A Ball State University study found nearly a fourth of teachers said their classroom skills were significantly diminished and half admitted to missing work or making errors do to a serious lack of sleep.
 About 43 percent slept an average of six hours a night and 64 percent said they felt drowsy during the school day.
 Exacerbating the problem is that so many school personnel spend late nights grading papers and preparing lesson plans.
 The study also found that almost half of the respondents worked a second job to make ends meet.

 Lack of sleep can lead to serious health issues.
 Those who get only six hours or less per night were more likely to have a depletion of performance with an increased risk of heart attack, stroke, diabetes, depression and obesity.

 So what can you do to get more sleep?
 Experts say good sleep hygiene is essential:

 • Try to get eight hours of sleep each night

 • Avoid napping during the day

 • Stop using stimulants such as caffeine, nicotine and alcohol close to bedtime